SHADOWRULIN/SmartRegexValidator/Readme.txt

 HOW TO RUN THE SIMULATION
 -----------------------------------------------------------------------------
-1. Ensure your terminal is still inside the "src" folder.
+1. From the root folder, navigate into the "src" directory: cd src
 2. Execute the main Python script: python main.py
 3. The PyQt6 graphical interface will launch.